consultlowtide/realtime_r0_brazil_front/CONTRIBUTING.md

 1. Fork the repository and create your branch from `master`
 1. Run `yarn` in the repository root
-1. `Tophat 🎩` your changes locally by running `yarn dev`, then commenting `🎩` on your PR, ideally with a screenshot of the local change 🙏
+1. `Tophat 🎩` your changes locally by running `yarn start`, then commenting `🎩` on your PR, ideally with a screenshot of the local change 🙏

 ### Contribution prerequisites